 When the book he is looking for isn’t available in the EPL catalog, he has a librarian get it from another participating library.

-“It is really unbelievable, you can get them from all over the United States,” said Garreffa.
+“It is really unbelievable, you can get them from all over the United States,” says Garreffa.

 The service is free for all EPL cardholders.